 In accordance with the policies of SUNY Oneonta, freshmen and transfer students are admitted into their program of choice provided they meet admission requirements for the major.
 Students are cautioned that admission to a specific curriculum may be dependent upon additional criteria such as availability of classroom space, sequence of courses offered, and a grade point average (GPA) acceptable to the academic department.
 Continuing students must be in an approved major, with an assigned faculty advisor, before they have completed 56 s.h. toward a degree (including accepted transfer credits).
 Students majoring in one of the teacher education fields must be properly enrolled and have completed necessary requirements for entry into the methods sequence.

 Designation of Major for Transfer Students

-The Admissions Office evaluates transfer credit and makes assignments to specific programs based upon the student's request.
-Requests are granted provided the student meets departmental criteria for entrance to the major.
+The Office of Undergraduate Admissions evaluates transfer credit and makes assignments to specific programs based upon the student's request.
+Requests are granted provided the student meets departmental criteria for entrance into the major.
 If departmental criteria are not met, the student is asked to designate another major.

 Transfers who wish to have a course re-evaluated will need the previous institution's syllabus and course description from the college catalog.